Long Xuyên: Cuisine

 With its proximity to Cambodian border to the north, the coastline of the Gulf of Thailand (Pacific Ocean) to the west (of nearby Kien Giang province), and the Mekong River dissecting surrounding towns (but Hau River dissecting the city itself), the cuisine of Long Xuyen is heavily influenced by both local goods as well as products passing through.
 More locally, basa fish, mắm thái, and thot not coconuts are considered locally produced ingredients.
 Bun Ca Long Xuyen is a distinct specialty to the city that can be found by street vendors, who make a broth with snakehead fish and tamarind to eat with rice noodles and herbs.

 Sports

 Long Xuyen is home to An Giang Football Club (Câu lạc bộ bóng đá An Giang) which plays in the V.League 2, the second tier of Vietnamese professional soccer.

 Transportation

 Regular buses run between Long Xuyên and other cities.
-Air travel is served by Can Tho International Airport located in Cần Thơ, which is approximately 45 km from the city's center.
+The nearest airports to Long Xuyên are Can Tho International Airport, located 45 km west and Rach Gia Airport, located 45 km south from the city's center.